Patterns by Crochet Hook Sizes

-B hooks fall within the range of hook sizes crochets would typically use for any projects using super fine yarn, also known as sock yarn, fingering yarn or baby yarn.
+B/1 hooks (UK 13, 2.25mm) fall within the range of hook sizes crochets would typically use for any projects using super fine yarn, also known as sock yarn, fingering yarn or baby yarn.
 These hooks are the smallest hook sizes you can get before going into the steel hooks category for lace yarn and thread.
 Click for more B crochet hook patterns.

 C Crochet Hook Size Patterns

 Projects that use the C hook size, like the B hooks, are typically small and delicate.
 C/2 hook sizes (2.75mm) are used for projects that require a lot of detailing, like intricate lace designs, or smaller items, like little flowers.
 You'd also choose to make socks and baby items with this combination of yarn and hook.
 Click for more C hook size patterns.

 D/3 hooks (UK 10, 3.25mm) are still within the range of hook sizes crocheters would use for super fine yarn projects.
 Click for more D crochet hook patterns.

 E/4 (UK 9, 3.5mm) crochet hooks are at the top of the super fine yarn category but also at the bottom of the fine category, depending on how tightly you want to crochet.
 Check out some more E crochet hook patterns!